zer0def/nginxinc-kubernetes-ingress/docs/content/third-party-modules/opentracing.md

 This document explains how to use OpenTracing with the Ingress Controller.

 ## Prerequisites
 1. **Use the Ingress Controller image with OpenTracing.** The default Ingress Controller images don’t include the OpenTracing module.
 To use OpenTracing, you need to build the image with that module.
-Follow the build instructions to build the image using `openshift-image` for NGINX or `openshift-image-plus` for NGINX Plus.
+Follow the build instructions to build the image using `debian-image-opentracing` for NGINX or `debian-image-opentracing-plus` for NGINX Plus.
-By default, the Dockerfiles install Jaeger as a tracer.
+By default, the Dockerfiles build & install Jaeger as a tracer.
 However, it is possible to replace Jaeger with other supported [tracers](https://github.com/opentracing-contrib/nginx-opentracing#building-from-source).
 For that, please modify the Dockerfile accordingly:
+   1. Find out which version of supported tracer you will need based on the current OpenTracing C++ API
+   2. If direct download of that version is avilable:
-   1. Change the download line in the tracer-downloader stage of the Dockerfile to download the right tracer.
+        1. Change the download line in the `tracer-downloader` stage of the Dockerfile to download the right tracer.
-   1. Edit the COPY line of the final image to copy the previously downloaded tracer to the image
+        2. Edit the COPY line of the final image to copy the previously downloaded tracer to the image
+   2. If tracer needs to be built:
+        1. Change the content the `tracer-builder` stage of the Dockerfile to build the right tracer.
+Build steps can be found in [Nginx Opentracing Dockerfile](https://github.com/opentracing-contrib/nginx-opentracing/blob/master/Dockerfile)
+        2. Edit the COPY line of the final image to copy the previously built tracer to the image

-1. **Load the OpenTracing module.** You need to load the module with the configuration for the chosen tracer using the following ConfigMap keys:
+2. **Load the OpenTracing module.** You need to load the module with the configuration for the chosen tracer using the following ConfigMap keys:
    * `opentracing-tracer`: sets the path to the vendor tracer binary plugin.
 This is the path you used in the COPY line of step *ii* above.
    * `opentracing-tracer-config`: sets the tracer configuration in JSON format.